PROGRAMME STRUCTURE

 Doctoral Qualifying Examination

-A doctoral candidate must complete a prescribed set of courses before proceeding to the Doctoral Qualifying examination (QE).
-The QE comprises a comprehensive written examination and an oral defence of the PhD thesis proposal.
-The comprehensive written examination tests the general competence of the candidate in his/her discipline(s), while the oral defence ensures that the candidate is prepared to embark on his/her thesis research.
-The QE should usually be taken 12 to 24 months from the start of the doctoral candidature.
+A doctoral candidate must complete a prescribed set of courses before proceeding to the Doctoral Qualifying Examination (QE).
+The QE comprises a comprehensive written examination (CQE) followed by an Oral Qualifying Examination (OQE) of the PhD thesis proposal.
+The CQE is to test the general competence of the candidate in his/her discipline(s), while the OQE ensures that the candidate is prepared to embark on his/her thesis research.
+The QE should usually be taken 18 to 24 months from the start of the doctoral candidature.

-Doctoral students are expected to pass both the written comprehensive examination and the oral defence.
+Doctoral students are expected to pass both the CQE and the OQE by 24 months before continuing with research submission of thesis for examination and passing the oral defence.

 Thesis component